UMC modules#

 For reasons of extensibility and for ease of subclassing, the parameters are **kwargs.
 But only the following are meaningful:

-further_arguments (str) – names of arguments that should be passed along with the actual argument in order to return something reasonable.
+further_arguments (list) – names of arguments that should be passed along with the actual argument in order to return something reasonable.
 Default: None

 required (bool) – if the argument is required.
 Default: False

-default (object) – if argument is not given and not
+default (Any) – if argument is not given and not

 allow_none (bool) – if None is allowed and not further validated.
 Default: False